 Kalavantin Durg Trek: A Thrilling Adventure Experience

 Kalavantin Durg Trek is a popular trekking spot located near the hill station of Lonavala in Maharashtra, India.
 The trek offers breathtaking views of the Sahyadri Mountains, challenging trails, and a chance to witness the historical Kalavantin Fort.
+Next door is the Prabalgad Fort, a huge hill Fort surrounded by beautiful surroundings of ancient ruins, providing a peaceful, yet adventurous, trekking experience.
 Here’s everything you need to know about the Kalavantin Durg Trek.

 The Trail to Kalavantin Durg: